dxmegvpw/web_page/senior_thesis/senior_thesis_temp.md

 ### Scalar potential

 We will derive the scalar potential from the action ([28](#sugra _ action)).
-To derive the scalar potential, we have to only pay attention to scalar fields.
+To deriving the scalar potential, we have to only pay attention to scalar fields.
 From the term without compensators like
 $$
     \begin{equation}
         \int\text{d}^2\theta\